Tilbage til Blog

 A lengthy interview process is not boding well for anyone.
 Waiting a lot between interviewing stages could result in the candidate’s loss of interest, applying elsewhere or accepting another offer (or interview), and similar.

-This means that qualified candidates could be already making a deal with other competitors; truth be told, people are rarely patient enough to wait for weeks until they get a response back, regardless of whether they are hired.
+This means that qualified candidates could already be making a deal with other competitors; truth be told, people are rarely patient enough to wait weeks for a response, regardless of whether they are hired.

 Use straightforward interview questions